 Wimbledon Attractions: Wimbledon HomeWimbledon Station from Courts Wimbledon History Wimbledon Photos Wimbledon Museum 2016 Dates Postcode and Address Prize Money Tennis Tournament How to get Tickets for 2016?

-The All England Lawn Tennis and Croquet Club, which is responsible for staging the world's leading tennis tournament, is a private Club founded in 1868, originally as 'The All England Croquet Club'.
+The All England Lawn Tennis and Croquet Club, which is responsible for staging the world’s leading Wimbledon Tennis Tournament, is a private Club founded in 1868, originally as ‘The All England Croquet Club’.
 Its first ground was situated off Worple Road, Wimbledon.

-In 1875 lawn tennis, a game introduced by major Walter Clopton Wingfield a year or so earlier and originally called Sphairistike, was added to the activities of the Club.
-In the spring of 1877 the Club was re-titled 'The All England Croquet and Lawn Tennis Club' and signalled its change of name by instituting the first Lawn Tennis Championship.
+In 1875 lawn tennis, a game introduced by Major Walter Clopton Wingfield a year or so earlier and originally called Sphairistike was added to the activities of the Club.
+In the spring of 1877, the Club was re-titled ‘The All England Croquet and Lawn Tennis Club’ and signaled its change of name by instituting the first Lawn Tennis Championship.